 Hy-Vee’s vaccination services will continue to be conducted in compliance with the “CDC’s Guidance for Immunization Services During the COVID-19 Pandemic” for the safe administration of vaccines.
 For example, Hy-Vee pharmacy members are required to wear masks and other personal protective equipment when administering vaccines.
 All patients must also wear masks during the vaccination process and are encouraged to practice social distancing when at the pharmacy location.

 Hy-Vee continues to follow CDC guidelines for safety and precautions.
 Hy-Vee’s stores, including its pharmacy areas, maintain enhanced cleaning regimens, placing extra emphasis on high-touch surfaces like door handles, PIN pads at the checkout, and more.

 According to the CDC, patients can expect to experience mild side effects from the vaccines.
 Common side effects include pain or swelling in the arm where the vaccine was administered, fever, chills, tiredness and headache.
 Symptoms should be temporary and are expected to go away in a few days.

 Other potential side effects will vary depending on the specific vaccine.
-The CDC provides further information here.
+Visit the CDC website for further information.